 Tej’s first and only ‘job’ was installing tachometers for a company in Delhi, where he designed and then sold an innovative new process controller for a major manufacturer.
 The contract transformed the prospects of his employer and gave Tej a first taste of his entrepreneurial appetite.

-In 1981 Tej’s mother, a diplomat for the Indian Government was posted to the USA and Tej went with her.
-By the mid 1980’s he had established himself as a property investor in California, where he founded a company specialising in the discounted bulk purchase of foreclosed multi-unit real estate assets from S&L’s, bankruptcy trustees, HUD and the Veterans Association at cents on the dollar.
-Hundreds of employees at the company’s Beverley Hills headquarters specialised in rapidly transacting the re-sale of thousands of the individual units at market rates.
-The company also acquired a mortgage bank that provided mortgages funded by Freddie Mac and Fannie Mae.
+In 1981 Tej’s mother, who was a diplomat for the Indian Government, was posted to the USA.
+Tej moved with her and by the mid 1980’s he had founded a company specialising in the discounted bulk purchase of foreclosed multi-unit real estate assets from S&L’s, bankruptcy trustees, HUD and the Veterans Association at cents on the dollar.
+Hundreds of employees at the company’s Beverley Hills headquarters specialised in rapidly transacting the re-sale of thousands of the individual units at near-market rates.

 The company grew quickly by specialising in payment gateways and a wide array of associated services for clients in high-risk sectors such as gaming, dating and travel; and later also diversified into the acquisition, turnaround and sale of distressed online gaming properties.
 By 2006 the company employed an army of software developers amongst hundreds of staff.